 Over the past decade, the top trends in the credit industry have skewed heavily towards technology, cybersecurity, and regulatory compliance.
-However, we’re starting to see a noticeable shift from an internal, tactical, technology perspective to an external, strategic, consumer perspective.
-Successful lenders have adopted a customer-centric business model, and it’s paying back in spades.
+However, we started to see a noticeable shift from an internal, tactical, technology perspective to an external, strategic, consumer perspective.
+Successful lenders have adopted a customer-centric business model, and it’s needed to survive.

-They start by assessing human needs and wants, and then they use advanced technology as a delivery vehicle to serve up faster, better, custom solutions.
-It’s a sea change in the lending arena, but let’s not gloat.
-Most lenders are still playing catch-up compared to online retailers, where e-commerce giants like Amazon differentiate their brand with a superior user experience (UX) that nurtures a long-term relationship and optimizes lifetime value.
+Savvy lenders begin by assessing human needs and wants and then use advanced technology as a delivery vehicle to serve up faster, better, and more custom solutions.
+It’s a sea of change in the lending arena.
+Many lenders, however, are still playing catch-up compared to online retailers, where e-commerce giants like Amazon differentiate their brand with a superior user experience that nurtures a long-term relationship and optimizes lifetime value.

-The alternative lending space has become crowded with a myriad of new online funding groups.
-It’s no longer feasible to use just online account access as a competitive edge, but don’t make the mistake of trying to compete on price.
-You’ll find yourself in a race to the bottom, where you do little more than erode your own profit margins when consumers are paying a premium price for speed and convenience.
+The alternative lending space has also become crowded with a myriad of new online funding groups.
+It’s no longer feasible to use just online account access as a competitive edge, or only to make the mistake of trying to compete on price.
+With this approach, you find yourself in a race to the bottom, where you do little more than erase your profit margins when consumers are paying a premium price for speed and convenience.

-Full-spectrum credit scoring can expand your program in two ways.
+Full-spectrum credit scoring can expand your business in two ways.
 It helps you dive deeper into your current pool of prospects, by approving more loan applications without additional credit risk.
-And it helps you go wider, by expanding your prospect audience beyond a limited number of people with established history at a traditional credit bureau.
+And it helps you go wider, by expanding your prospect audience beyond a limited number of people with an established history at a traditional credit bureau.
 A bigger prospect pool with a higher conversion rate.
-It’s a double whammy in the best way.
+It equals success in the best way possible.

-E-commerce marketers are obsessed with conversion rate optimization (CRO).
-This is the process of constantly fine-tuning conversion from website visit to closed sale.
-You’re increasing the number of sales, without increasing the number of prospects.
-So you’re increasing profit and ROI, without increasing the marketing investment.
+E-commerce marketers are often obsessed with conversion rate optimization (CRO).
+This is the process of constantly fine-tuning conversion from website visit to a closed sale.
+You are increasing the number of sales, without increasing the number of prospects.
+So this means you are increasing profit and ROI, without increasing the marketing investment.

 Full-spectrum credit scoring harbors some hidden benefits.
 When we look in new places for new types of predictive data, we uncover pockets of high potential prospects just waiting to be mined.
 Plus, the information from these data sets can be used to personalize our products and services.